baijum/selenium-python/source/getting-started.rst

 The `selenium.webdriver` module provides all the WebDriver implementations.
-Currently supported WebDriver implementations are Firefox, Chrome, Ie and Remote.
+Currently supported WebDriver implementations are Firefox, Chrome, IE and Remote.
 The `Keys` class provide keys in the keyboard like RETURN, F1, ALT etc.

 ::